schzene/PrivSphere/README.md

 **Future Directions**

-We will continue to improve PrivaSphere in the following areas:
+We will continue to improve PrivSphere in the following areas:

 * **Expand Supported Algorithms:** Support a wider range of machine learning and deep learning algorithms.
 * **Enhance Performance:** Further optimize algorithms to improve computational efficiency.